naxx1000/KoalaColorPicker/README.md

 someView4.setBackgroundColor(colors[3])
 someView5.setBackgroundColor(colors[4])
 ```

+## Sample

+The repository contains a sample that uses this library.
+Look for 'koalacolorpicker-sample'.

 ### Thank you
 For having a look at this library.
 This is my first library that I have created and any input would be greatly appreciated.